EXXETA/devops-demo/README.md

     $ docker-compose down

-## A tour of the services
+## A tour of our services

 Now that our services are running (`docker-compose up`) let us take a look at the various services we have and how they interact.

 Imagine we worked on an exciting new app - a really friendly calculator.
-Our calculator implements all the important arithmetic operations and presents the results together with a friendly personal greeting.
+Our calculator implements all the important arithmetic operations and presents the results together with a friendly personalized greeting.

 Our calculator app therefore has three main components:
 A main app with a user interface (this is our Awesome App), a greetings module that generates